SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    It lets you actually know that you have non-overlapping access.

+..
+Brian: We're using "exclusive access" as an elided form of "exclusive access to memory", but it doesn't really work well.
+We don't explicitly define it, and it doesn't stand well on its own as a noun.

 What Exclusive Access Guarantees
 --------------------------------

-In order to keep the result of write and read accesses deterministic and prevent against memory corruption, Swift guarantees *exclusive access* when accessing memory, which means that no write access can overlap any other access to the same area of memory at the same time of execution.
+In order to keep the result of write and read accesses deterministic and prevent memory corruption, Swift guarantees *exclusive access* when accessing memory, which means that no write access can overlap any other access to the same area of memory at the same time of execution.
 Overlapping read accesses are allowed because the value returned is deterministic.